Sage-Bionetworks/sage-monorepo/docs/figma-to-code.md

      ```
   8. Replace status image with css codes and fix layout inside of status box

-- Replace exported codes of icons with matieral icon - [here](https://github.com/Sage-Bionetworks/challenge-registry/pull/434/commits/886200c) is an example to update the star icon on challenge card:
+- Replace exported codes of icons with matieral icon - [here](https://github.com/Sage-Bionetworks/challenge-registry/pull/434/commits/886200c) is an example to update the star icon on challenge card (font-weight is unnesscary for icon and removed in other commits):

   1. Use <mat-icon> with the corresponding icon name from [google fonts](https://fonts.google.com/icons).
   2. Add the same class name that was exported for the icon